brainstormforce/custom-typekit-fonts/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/custom-typekit-fonts` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Use the Appearance -> Typekit Fonts -> Add Kit ID and get all Font list.
+3. Use the Appearance -> Adobe Fonts -> Add Kit ID and get all Font list.
 4. If you are using [Astra](https://wpastra.com) then start using fonts from the customizer.
-5. You can also select Font Family from Appearance -> Typekit Fonts and start using it into your custom CSS.
+5. You can also select Font Family from Appearance -> Adobe Fonts and start using it into your custom CSS.

 == Screenshots ==

-1. Get your Typekit ID
+1. Get your Adobe ID
-2. Enter your Typekit ID
+2. Enter your Adobe ID
-3. Get all published kit details from your Typekit ID
+3. Get all published kit details from your Adobe ID
-4. Select any Typekit font from Astra Theme Customizer
+4. Select any Adobe font from Astra Theme Customizer
-5. Select any Typekit font from Elementor
+5. Select any Adobe font from Elementor
-6. Select any Typekit font from Beaver Builder
+6. Select any Adobe font from Beaver Builder
-7. Select any Typekit font from Beaver Builder Theme Customizer
+7. Select any Adobe font from Beaver Builder Theme Customizer

 == Changelog ==